sodadata/docs/soda-cloud/collaborate.md

 ## Go further

+* Share a [filtered view of your datasets]({% link soda-cloud/organize-datasets.md %}) with colleagues by sharing the URL of your narrowed search.
 * [Connect]({% link soda-cloud/connect_to_cloud.md %}) Soda SQL to your Soda Cloud account.
 * [Create an alert]({% link soda-cloud/monitors.md %}) to send Slack notifications when a scan surfaces a data issue.
 * [Organize your datasets]({% link soda-cloud/organize-datasets.md %}) in Soda Cloud to facilitate your search for the right data.